aldencabajar/traffic_flow_counter/README.md

 This should recreate the build package for the custom slider.

-pull the necessary models and data needed using
+pull the necessary models and data by running:
 ```
-bash dependencies.sh
+make dependencies
 ```

 Run the app!